mananXebia/React-Food-Assignment-Senior/README.md

 - display your name on the routed screen stored in context API or Redux store

 Bonus points

-Create a utils function for online/offline functionality for the user.
+- Create a utils function for online/offline functionality for the user.
 Display a tick and cross icon for online and offlie resp.
+- Write test cases for each component.